mautic/mautic-wordpress/README.md

 <img src="http://yourmautic.com/mtracking.gif" />
 ```

+Plugin adds more information (current url, referal url, page title, user language) to the image URL query encoded in base 64 (not humanly readable).
+This way your Mautic instance receives more valuable data.

 ### Mautic Forms

 To load a Mautic Form to your WP post, insert this shortcode to the place you want the form to appear: